pubgem/project-guide/docs/planning/pubgem_Charter.md

 - facilitate synthesis of citations with original archival materials (i.e. make it easy to get a PDF for any given citation)
 - support analysis of inter-citations between papers, which is not currently supported by BibTeX and which is non-trivial to extract from an article.

-# Roadmap
+# Roadmap {.allowframebreaks}

-This narrative defines rough sequence of steps that will attain the vision.
+This narrative defines the rough sequence of steps that will attain the vision.
 The product will not "pop out" in a fully formed state.
 There will be several phases/releases that will become ever-closer to the vision.

+- git repository with curated .bib files per journal
+- journal quantity goal: index 100 most popular journals
+- system health monitor
+- online journal and article search capability
--
+- "front page" presentation
+- user accounts, journal subscriptions, and customized front page
+- journal quantity goal: index 1000 most popular journals

 # Time

 This project must take into account the following time factors:

+- this is nobody's full-time focus
+- academic schedule:
+    - summer is May-August
+    - fall is September-December
+    - winter is January-April
--
+- dissertation defence timeline
+- conference RFP deadlines for dissemination

 # Budget

 This project has the following budgetary resources and constraints:

+- operating expenses:
-- server: compute, storage, bandwidth (digital ocean; monthly)
+    + server: compute, storage, bandwidth (digital ocean; ~$5 monthly)
-- domain name (NFSN; yearly)
+    + domain name (nearlyfreespeech; ~$10 yearly)
-- DNS (dnsmadesimple; yearly)
+    + DNS (nearlyfreespeech; ~$5 yearly)
-- collaboration tool (Asana; free, billed monthly if paid)
+    + collaboration tool (Asana; free, billed monthly if paid)
-- code repository (github; free, billed monthly if paid)
+    + code repository (github; free, billed monthly if paid)
+- possible sources of funding:
+    + academic research grant
+    + self-funding (currently provides for 100% of expenses)
+    + donations

+Minimum annual operating expense is approximately $75 USD.

 # Team